polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 - Advantages:
     - **Fairness**: All bidders pay the same price.
     - **Active participation**: Because bidders are protected from overbidding (winner's curse), they are more likely to engage and reveal their true valuations.
-    - **Simplicity**: A single price is easier to work with for pricing renewals and the instantanous market.
+    - **Simplicity**: A single price is easier to work with for pricing renewals later.
     - **Truthfulness**: There is no need to try to game the market by waiting with bidding.
 Bidders can just bid their valuations.
 - Disadvantages:
     - **(Potentially) Lower Revenue**: While the theory predicts revenue-equivalence between a uniform price and pay-as-bid type of auction, slightly lower revenue for the former type is observed empirically.
 Arguably, revenue maximization (i.e., squeezing out the maximum willingness to pay from bidders) is not the priority for Polkadot UC.
 Instead, it is interested in efficient allocation and the other benefits illustrated above.